 Volunteers: Volunteers are individuals who have been approved by representatives of the organization to perform duties for the organization and do not receive compensation.

 Worker: An adult or minor approved by the organization to work directly with children or youth.
-A worker may be an employee, volunteer, or independent contractor.
+A worker may be an employee, volunteer, or independent contractor that has both access to and authority in the perception of a Child.

 Zero Tolerance: Strict enforcement of regulations and bans against behaviors deemed undesirable, for example organizations should have zero tolerance for anyone who perpetrates Child Sexual Abuse.